 Advising a consortium of developers, consisting of GE Energy Financial Services, Toyo Engineering Corp. and Kuni Umi Asset Management Co., in connection with the development and project financing for the approximately 231MW solar facility being built in Setouchi, Okayama Prefecture, the largest of its kind in Japan to date.

-Advising a publically traded company in connection with its compliance with an investigation by the Securities and Exchange Surveillance Commission under the Financial Instrument and Exchange Act.
+Advising a publicly traded company in connection with its compliance with an investigation by the Securities and Exchange Surveillance Commission under the Financial Instrument and Exchange Act.

 Advising a real estate broker and asset manager with respect to the structuring of crowd-funding investments.